konfuzio-ai/konfuzio-sdk/docs/sdk/quickstart_pycharm.md

 To test whether everything is working as desired, we are going to execute a few basic commands in the main.py file.
 Therefore, please remove the current sample Python script provided by PyCharm by deleting the code.
 We start with initializing the project to retrieve the current version of the project from the web application.
 The screenshot shows the project ID 1290; you should replace this with your own.
 Once this is done, we count the total number of all documents allocated to the train set in the project.

 To run the code, press "Run" and then "Run main".
-You will noticethat a data folder gets created, containing your project files.As we didn't upload any documents to our project yet, the total number should be 0.
+You will notice that a data folder gets created, containing your project files.
+As we didn't upload any documents to our project yet, the total number should be 0.
+If you upload new documents later on, the flag `update=True` ensures that the SDK downloads them in your local data folder.

 ```
 # Test your setup with the following code: